-- 202.3657 1.
-Any person may apply to the sheriff of the county in which he resides for a permit on a form prescribed by regulation of the department.
-Application forms for permits must be furnished by the sheriff of each county upon request. - 2.
-Except as otherwise provided in this section, the sheriff shall issue a permit for [no more than two] one or more specific firearms to any person who is qualified to possess [a] each firearm under state and federal law, who submits an application in accordance with the provisions of this section and who: - (a) Is a resident of this state; - (b) Is 21 years of age or older; - (c) Is not prohibited from possessing a firearm pursuant to NRS 202.360; and - (d) Demonstrates competence with [a] each firearm by presenting a certificate or other documentation to the sheriff which shows that he: - (1) Successfully completed a course in firearm safety approved by a sheriff in this state; or - (2) Successfully completed a course in firearm safety offered by a federal, state or local law enforcement agency, community college, university or national organization that certifies instructors in firearm safety.
+202.3657 1.
+Any person who is a resident of this state may apply to the sheriff of the county in which he resides for a permit on a form prescribed by regulation of the department.
+Any person who is not a resident of this state may apply to the sheriff of any county in this state for a permit on a form prescribed by regulation of the department.
+Application forms for permits must be furnished by the sheriff of each county upon request.

+2. Except as otherwise provided in this section, the sheriff shall issue a permit for no more than two specific firearms to any person who is qualified to possess a firearm under state and federal law, who submits an application in accordance with the provisions of this section and who:

+(a) [Is a resident of this state;

+(b) Is 21 years of age or older;

+(b) Is not prohibited from possessing a firearm pursuant to NRS 202.360; and

+(d) (c) Demonstrates competence with a firearm by presenting a certificate or other documentation to the sheriff which shows that he:

+(1) Successfully completed a course in firearm safety approved by a sheriff in this state; or

+(2) Successfully completed a course in firearm safety offered by a federal, state or local law enforcement agency, community college, university or national organization that certifies instructors in firearm safety.

-Such a course must include instruction in the use of each firearm to which the application pertains and in the laws of this state relating to the [proper] use of a firearm.
+Such a course must include instruction in the use of each firearm to which the application pertains and in the laws of this state relating to the [properluse of a firearm.
 A sheriff may not approve a course in firearm safety pursuant to subparagraph (1) unless he determines that the course meets any standards that are established by the Nevada Sheriffs and Chiefs Association, or if the Nevada Sheriffs and Chiefs Association ceases to exist, its legal successor.